-Our mission is to train Interventional cardiology fellows to provide compassionate, extraordinary care to a diverse population.
-The program is designed to provide a comprehensive learning experience that prepares physicians to meet the demands of contemporary interventional cardiology best practices in urban and suburban community hospitals.
+Our mission is to train interventional cardiology fellows to provide compassionate, extraordinary care to a diverse population.
+The program is designed to provide a comprehensive learning experience that prepares physicians to meet the demands of contemporary interventional cardiology best practices in urban and suburban hospitals.
 Fellows learn to provide patient- and-family-centered care, contributing to the health and well-being of patients throughout the community.
-We attempt to retain our graduates to continue to serve our community.

 Marina Bojaj